We All Kill Time - But Rarely on Purpose

 Interaction style

-You’ll sharpen perception instantly.
+You’ll improve your perception instantly.

 Create a “10-Idea” Challenge

-This works shockingly well.
+This works surprisingly well.

 Pick a topic: